kmhcreative/zappbar/README.md

 * Convert Woo Product Description to App Panel - moves the product description block into a slide-in panel.
 * Convert Woo Additional Product Info to App Panel - moves “Additional Info” block into a slide-in panel.

+## Changelog

+Version 0.2

+* [Issue #1] Responsive stylesheets updated to support HD Android and Surface tablets, iPhone 6.
+Application is now a two-step process by screen size and/or device
+* [Issue #2] Disable Admin Toolbar no longer disabled by default.
+* [Issue #3] Show/Hide/Convert theme elements overhauled (now allows deselecting all), `zappbar.js` script updated with better apply/unapply action.
+* [Issue #4] Updated to PHP 5 Constructors
+* [Issue #4] Fixed numerous Notices of undefined variables
+* Added “Force” and “Only” over-rides for Mobile devices so you can now (fairly) reliably apply it just to phones and tablet while leaving your Desktop theme untouched.
+* Added “retrofit” option to try to make non-responsive themes responsive even when ZappBars are not being shown.
+* `zappbar.js` script updated with better device detection.

+Version 0.1

+Initial public release.

 ## Resources

 This uses my [Icon Picker](https://github.com/kmhcreative/icon-picker) (which is based on [Dashicons Picker](https://github.com/bradvin/dashicons-picker) by Brad Vincent) to get/set the icons on the ZappBars.